What Is Vascular Disease?

 Vascular disease is a complex variety of conditions that may occur for many different reasons.
 An experienced vascular specialist can identify the subtle changes that occur as a result of disease within the vascular system and develop an appropriate treatment plan based on the nuanced details of the condition and your overall health.
-Dr. Jeffery Dormu is a double Board Certified Surgeon with triple Fellowship training.
-He has years of experience diagnosing and treating vascular conditions and performs several hundred procedures each year.
+We have double Board Certified Surgeons with triple Fellowship training.
+They have years of experience diagnosing and treating vascular conditions and performs several hundred procedures each year.
 Here at Minimally Invasive Vascular Center, you can expect to receive a high standard of care in an environment that feels comfortable and personable.

 Call MIVC For Vascular Disease Treatment in Laurel, MD!